Important Note for EU students who commenced their studies in 2021-22 or afterwards

 - You are an undergraduate student at St John’s (MVST students are only eligible during the first three years of their course);

-- Your household income is below £66,444;
+- Your household income is below £67,000;

-- You are returning to St John's in the 2018-19 academic year to continue your undergraduate studies or to pursue a postgraduate degree *; and
+- You are returning to St John's in the 2023-24 academic year to continue your undergraduate studies or to pursue a postgraduate degree *; and

 - You are planning to spend a significant part of the summer engaged in an academic, educational or career development activity.

 *Applications from students who intend to progress into the fourth year of their degree programme but do not yet know if they will be accepted into the fourth year will be assessed on a discretionary basis.
-We may seek feedback from their Directors of Studies and we may decide to award the Summer Bursary on condition that a student is subsequently accepted for the fourth year of the degree programme.
-Each application that falls into this category will be reviewed independently and it will be on the discretion of the College to add a condition or not.
+We may seek feedback from their Directors of Studies and we may decide to award the Summer Bursary on condition that the student is subsequently accepted for the fourth year of the degree programme.
+Each application that falls into this category will be reviewed independently and it will be at the discretion of the College to add a condition or not.

+Instructions on how to apply will be posted on this webpage in February.
 Student Services would be happy to respond to informal enquiries and requests for information.